crate-ci/typos/README.md

 ### Integrations

-`typos` provides several building blocks for custom integrations
+`typos` provides several building blocks for custom native integrations
 - `-` reads from `stdin`, `--write-changes` will be written to `stdout`
 - `--diff` to provide a diff
 - `--format json` to get jsonlines with exit code 0 on no errors, code 2 on typos, anything else is an error.